-GUIDELINES FOR DEVELOPING A TEACHING PORTFOLIO
+GUIDELINES FOR DEVELOPING A TEACHING PORTFOLIO (As of September 1, 2012)

 Along with documentation pertaining to research and service, dossiers for reappointment and tenure must include a teaching portfolio.
 The intention of these guidelines is to assist professors in determining what kind of information and materials should be included.